aptech/docs/docs/CR-pdfLogNorm.rst

     :param sigma: Optional input, the standard deviation parameter.
 Default = 1.
     :type sigma: scalar

-    :returns: p (*matrix or array*) of the same dimension as the input *x*, containing the probabilities.
+    :return p: of the same dimension as the input *x*, containing the probabilities.

+    :type p: matrix or array

 Examples
 ----------------